Liupold/pidswallow/README.md

 * Change `#*` lines in the script with your preferred way of hiding windows.

 ## Blacklisting
 If you want to blacklist some program you need to black list their process name. (obtained from top/ps).
-To the black list variable space separated.
+To the black list variable [space separated].
 * no need to blacklist xev (xev will not be swallowed because it lacks `_NET_WM_PID`)

 ## Adding Terminals